-1. General introduction 5
+General introduction 5

-2. School Candidate 5
+2. School Candidate 6

 3. Private Candidate 6

-4. Subjects for the assessment 7
+4. Subjects for the NCE assessment 7

 5. Entry requirements for school and private candidates 8

-6. Modes of Assessment 9
+6. Modes of Assessment 10

-7. Grading 9
+7. Grading 10

-8. Conditions for National Qualifications Framework Level 2 Qualification 10
+8. Conditions for National Qualifications Framework Level 2 Qualification 11

-9. Method of entry 10
+9. Method of entry 11

 10. Arrangements for a candidate who has an impairment or is affected

-by adverse circumstances 11
+by adverse circumstances 12

-11. Special Consideration 12
+11. Special Consideration 13

-12. Timetable 12
+12. Timetable in respect of the end-of-year NCE assessment 13

-13. Disqualification of Candidates 12
+13. Disqualification of Candidates 13

-14. Issue of result slips, certificates and statements of results 13
+14. Issue of result slips, certificates and statements of results 14

-15. Review of scripts 14
+15. Review of scripts 15

-16. Correction/change of name 14
+16. Correction/change of name 16

-17. Assessment reports 15
+17. Assessment reports 16

-18. Conditions, rules and syllabuses 15
+18. Conditions, rules and syllabuses 16

-19. Postponement of assessment 15
+19. Postponement of assessment 16

+20. Interpretation of this document 16

-20. Assessment Syllabuses 16
+21. Assessment Syllabuses 17-54

-1. General introduction
+1. General Introduction

-- (1) The National Certificate of Education (NCE) assessment 2023 shall be conducted by the Mauritius Examinations Syndicate (MES). - (2) In this document-
+- (1) The National Certificate of Education (NCE) assessment 2024 shall be conducted by the Mauritius Examinations Syndicate (MES). - (2) In this document-

-"Nine-Year-Continuous-Basic-Education" means nine school years of continuous education which comprises 6 school years at primary level in a Government, aided or registered primary school or equivalent; and 3 school years of lower secondary level in the regular programme or 4 school years of lower secondary level in the extended programme in a government or registered secondary school, or equivalent:
+"Nine-Year-Continuous-Basic-Education" means nine school years of continuous education which comprises 6 school years at primary level in a Government, aided or registered primary school or equivalent; and 3 school years of lower secondary level in the regular programme or 4 school years of lower secondary level in the extended programme in a government or registered secondary school, or equivalent;

-"regular programme" means the lower secondary programme of study over 3 school years inclusive of Grades 7, 8 and 9;
+"regular programme" means the lower secondary programme of study over 3 school years inclusive of Grades 7, 8 and 9 successively following the PSAC assessment;

-"extended programme" means the lower secondary programme of study over 4 school years inclusive of Grades 7, 8, 9 and 9+;
+"extended programme" means the lower secondary programme of study over 4 school years inclusive of Grades 7, 8, 9 and 9+ successively following the PSAC assessment;